 Having inherited the culinary traditions of the Mughals, the Turks, the Central Asians and the Iranians, eating out in Pakistan is a rich and unique experience.
 Most local restaurants serve authentic Pakistani dishes straight from the oven, with the sights and sounds of a bazaar in the background.
 Meat, fish and vegetable dishes are seasoned with spices.
 Pakistani mutton and chicken curries and the oriental rice dish called Pullao are also popular with natives and foreigners alike.

 Lightweight cotton clothes suffice except in the north during winter.
 Men wear suits for business meetings and social events.
 Casual shalwar suits are worn by all women and the most men in public.
 Women should dress modestly.

 FESTIVALS AND HOLIDAYS OF PAKISTAN:

-Pakistan’s calendar features a great many Muslim religious festivals.
+Pakistan’s calendar features many Muslim religious festivals.
 Others are in memory of National Heroes or commemorate political events in the nation’s recent history.
 Muslim festivals are celebrated according to Muslim (Lunar) Calendar and may occur some 10 days earlier each successive Christian year.
 There are several folk festivals held regularly in every part of the country.
-Exact dates of such festivals are fixed annually by the District Administration of the respective area at least 02 months in advance.
+Exact dates of such festivals are fixed annually by the District Administration of the respective area at least 2 months in advance.